wuyichen24/coding-interview/docs/solution-patterns/Sweep_Line_Algorithm.md

 - We don't need to check any point, we only need to focus on the start and end of intervals

 ## Procedure
-- Store the start point and end point of each intervals (also use additional information to identify start points and end points)
+- Store the start point and end point of each intervals (also use additional information to identify start points and end points).
 - Sort the points based on position and types of points (or store points into priority queue).
 - Scan the points by order.